faenrandir/a_careful_examination/documents/book_of_mormon/probability-trito-isaiah-not-in-book-of-mormon.md

+---
-## How likely was trito-Isaiah to have been avoided at random in the Book of Mormon translation?
+title: "How likely was trito-Isaiah to have been avoided at random in the Book of Mormon translation?"
+permalink: /how-likely-trito-isaiah-avoided-in-bom/
+doctype: snippet
+layout: page
+---

 ### Introduction